What is Trigeminal Neuralgia?

 The trigeminal nerve is the fifth of twelve cranial nerves and is often referred to using the Roman numeral “V”.
 It begins at the base of the skull and extends upward in three branches.
 The first branch, V1, provides sensation to the scalp, forehead and eye; V2 covers the cheek, teeth, and gums; and the third, V3, innervates the lower jaw.
 Typically, only one or two branches are affected that results in the concentration of pain to a particular part of the face on one side (though all three branches may also be affected).

-Treatment for Trigeminal Neuralgia.
+Treatment and Surgery for Trigeminal Neuralgia.

 There are a number of ways of treating trigeminal neuralgia, even if doctors are unable to determine a specific cause.
 Some patients can tolerate the pain with the help of oral medication such as Tegretol, Baclofen, Neurontin or others.
 In extreme cases, or in patients who cannot tolerate medication, trigeminal neuralgia surgery may be necessary to provide relief of pain for the patient.